dywinarpython/task/README.md

     * Docker & Docker Compose
     * Create Keycloak realm, clients, and roles as defined in `docker-compose.yml`
-    * **Important:** create the real `task-service` client in Keycloak and configure roles and mappers for future microservice management (e.g., via Grafana).
+* **Important:** create the real `task-service` client in Keycloak and configure roles and mappers for future microservice management
 4. **Start the services**

    ```bash